Leafwise de Rham cohomology of generic Reeb foliations: Introduction

-Notice that any function $H$ satisfying $R_\lambda[H| = 0$ is constant along the Reeb trajectories and so every such a function $H$ on $M$ is projectable to the leaf space $\CN_\lambda$ consisting of Reeb trajectories.
+Notice that any function $H$ satisfying $R_\lambda[H| = 0$ is constant along the Reeb trajectories and so every such a function $H$ on $M$ is projectible to the leaf space $\CN_\lambda$ consisting of Reeb trajectories.
+We would like to mention that $\CN_\lambda$ is rarely Hausdorff, which turns out to be a generic phenomenon by the main theorem of the present paper, Theorem \ref{thm:nonprojectable-intro} below.

 The deformation problem of strict contactomorphisms for a given contact $\lambda$ is closely tied to the dynamics of the Reeb flows which is also connected to the topology and dynamics of this \emph{Reeb foliation} denoted by $\CF_\lambda$.
-In this regard, we will call any element of the above residual subset \emph{non-projectable} (to the leaf space of $\CF_\lambda$).
-For such a contact form, only constant functions are projectable to the leaf space as a single-valued function among smooth functions $H$ on $M$.